 There’s a bevy of social media marketing tools out there to help you organize, schedule and automate your social media posting.
 Many are free — to a point.

 Start using them for free for 3 months or if they have a 30-day trial.
-If you find that you can’t live without it and you’d like to upgrade to get the whole gamut of functions or to add more networks, then factor in their cost into your marketing budget.
+Consequently, if you find that you can’t live without it and you’d like to upgrade to get the whole gamut of functions or to add more networks, then factor in their cost into your marketing budget.
 It’s cheaper to pay for the year.
 I did that with Buffer.
 Since I manage social media for a few clients and myself, I found that I could save time and effort in sharing outside related content using the Buffer app so I upgraded and manage 10 accounts daily.

 Most of the tools are around $10-25/month with discounts for paying annually.
 Again, try them first, if you feel the cost is worth it, go for it.